Wednesday, July 23, 2025 by LotBlind

 (^ System kept deleting mah bars so I put in some spares... got bars for days, homie!)

-Man, someone's really getting a nice buzz (get it? you will, keep reading) out of her hormones today.
+Man, someone's really getting a nice buzz (get it? you will, keep reading) from her hormones today.
 I caught myself thinking "gracious, that's a beatiful sine wave I find undulating its way into the discerning depths of my auditory cortex" as only a basic bitch can.
 Follow-ups, in a jumble: "How far can he glide?!
-Guy's like a flying squirrel on a frisbee above a caldera."; "They fell short of graphics budget before animating the fire tiles so they leaned on that famous Famicom flicker to pass it off like you could toast a few creamy-dreamy Fluffy Puffs on them, or bake primitive bread somehow lazier than Minecraft." and "The outfits... there's one for each color channel."
+Guy's like a flying squirrel on a frisbee above a steamy caldera."; "They fell short of graphics budget before animating the fire tiles so they leaned on that famous Famicom flicker to pass it off like you could toast a few creamy-dreamy Fluffy Puffs on them, or bake primitive bread somehow lazier than Minecraft." and "The outfits... there's one for each color channel."
 And there is!
 Jack changes colors.
 The screens change colors.
 I still can't quite tell why that needs to happen, and I wear women's clothes.

 The last few strokes of this run, a skeletal arpeggio pattern concurs with a rodential run animation to ruin a good anticipatory bone-tingle with banal incidental drollery.
 But equally sullying the mood is all the leaping around even on flats: "When life gives you lunar Gs, make lunar Gs-cake!"
 I thought at first, but then realized how... down-to-earth the runner in question was... and found out the jumping obviously has ties with enemy manipulation. 🤦